WHAT ARE ANNUITUES?

 Before investing, consider the investment objectives, risks, charges, and expenses of the annuity and its investment options.
 Contact Fidelity for a prospectus or, if available, a summary prospectus containing this information.
 Read it carefully.

-Investing in a variable annuity involves risk of loss - investment returns and contract value are not guaranteed and will fluctuate.
+Investing in a variable annuity involves the risk of loss - investment returns and contract value are not guaranteed and will fluctuate.

-Guarantees apply to certain insurance and annuity products and are subject to product terms, exclusions and limitations and the insurer's claims paying ability and financial strength.
+Guarantees apply to certain insurance and annuity products and are subject to product terms, exclusions, and limitations and the insurer's claims-paying ability and financial strength.